 According to state statute, child support in NY must be paid in order to provide for a child until they are twenty-one years of age.
 While other states set the age requirement lower, New York is set at the early twenty age marker.
 This means that those children who do not become emancipated from their parents prior to this age must continue to receive support.
-Support must be provided to the custodial parent and not to some pets which are found at network34.com, of which can be the mother or father depending on the situation or another legal guardian chosen to raise or represent the child throughout his or her growth years.
+Support must be provided to the custodial parent and not to some pets which are found, of which can be the mother or father depending on the situation or another legal guardian chosen to raise or represent the child throughout his or her growth years.
 There are many different reasons why a child can become classified as emancipated, and this is a topic to discuss with a lawyer regarding your child support payments in the state and also your legal obligation to your children.

 When it comes to the role of stepparents in child support in NY, there are many different stipulations and considerations.
 A stepparent is not legally required to pay for any stepchild or child that is not biologically connected to them or their families, in most cases.
 The only time in which a stepparent can be required to pay any type of child support in NY is if the child is in danger of becoming a public charge.
 What this means is that if the child is going to become a ward of the state or financially reliant on the state government for support, a stepparent can be required to pay some funds in order to provide the child with the opportunity to avoid this predicament.

 It is important to note that child support in NY is not stipulated or dependent upon marriage.
 A couple need not have been married prior to having children in order for the mother or father to receive support from the non-custodial parent.
 A primary custodian can petition the court for funds regardless of if they have ever been connected through marriage to the other partner.
 Further, a mother or father can seek child support in NY even if they are married to someone else.
 The biological responsibility carries heavy in this state and it is this that is the ultimate determinant of whether or not an individual will be getting the support they need or not.